 Then in 2004, Land Rover launched the Discovery 3.
-This wasn’t a dramatic improvement so much as a galactic leap for the Discovery, which instantly went to the top of the big off-roader class, being next to unstoppable off-road yet comfortable and relaxing on it.
+This wasn’t a dramatic improvement so much as a galactic leap for the Discovery, which grew to extra large proportions, but cast an even larger shadow for its incredible breadth of ability.
+It instantly went to the top of the big off-roader class, being next to unstoppable off-road yet comfortable and relaxing on it.

 In 2009 the Discovery received a heavy update that brought with it a larger capacity diesel engine and warranted a number upgrade to 'Discovery 4'.
 Now, for 2014, Land Rover has dropped the '4', and replaced the 'Land Rover' badge on the bonnet for a 'Discovery' badge.